ActivisionGameScience/ags_conda_recipes/README.rst

 own package repository.
 This can be as simple as a directory containing tarballs (a "poor-man's ``binstar``").

-You can pull from several of these "package channels" simultaneously if you have a mixed public/private project.
+You can pull from several repositories simultaneously.
+In other words, ``conda`` supports mixing "package channels".

 What is Anaconda?